Skip to content

 Transferring data directly between CSC supercomputers

 To transfer data directly between CSC supercomputers, you must be able to access the SSH keys you've set up on your local workstation for authenticating to CSC supercomputers.
-This is accomplished by forwarding your SSH agent to the supercomputer you're first connecting to.
+For Roihu, a valid SSH certificate is also needed.
+This is accomplished by forwarding your SSH agent including your SSH keys (and certificate) to the supercomputer you're first connecting to.

 After this, data can be transferred directly between CSC supercomputers using same syntax as above.
 For example, the command to transfer a directory /scratch/project_2001234/myfiles on Puhti to the corresponding location on Mahti would be: